-Roberts was born in Hot Sulfur Springs, Colorado.
-Nicknamed "Tommy", prewar he worked as a ranch as a hunter's guide.
+Thomas Harbaugh Roberts was born in Hot Sulfur Springs, Colorado.
+Nicknamed "Tommy".
+Prewar worked at a ranch as a hunter's guide.

-Roberts enlisted in the U. S. Army Air Force (USAAF) as an aviation cadet and learned to fly the P-38 Lightning and was commissioned as a 2nd Lieutenant.
-During November 1943 sent overseas to New Guinea and assigned to the 25th Photographic Reconnaissance Squadron based at 17 Mile Drome (Durand) near Port
+Roberts enlisted in the U. S. Army Air Force (USAAF) as an aviation cadet and learned to fly the P-38 Lightning and was commissioned as a 2nd Lieutenant with serial number O-794504.
+During November 1943 sent overseas to New Guinea and assigned to the 25th Photographic Reconnaissance Squadron (25th PRS) based at 17 Mile Drome (Durand) near Port

 Moresby but no aircraft were available to him.

 While on 21 day leave in New Guinea, Roberts volunteered to serve with the Australian Army 2/16th Battalion fighting at Shaggy Ridge and The Pimple (Sniper's Pimple).
 For his actions December 27-28, 1943 Roberts earned the Silver Star for gallantry in action.
 Afterwards, Roberts returning to 25th Photographic Reconnaissance Squadron (25th PRS) returned to flying duty as an Airacobra.

 On January 12, 1944 Roberts took off piloting P-39Q Airacobra 42-19949 from 17 Mile Drome (Durand) near Port